Employer of Record

 Greece Employee Hiring Cost

-Employing individuals in Greece entails various employer costs, including social security contributions, income tax withholding, and mandatory benefits.
-Here’s a breakdown of the employer costs for an employee with a gross annual salary of €100,000:
+Employing individuals in Greece entails various employer costs, including social security contributions and mandatory benefits.
+Here’s an indicative breakdown of the employer costs for an employee with a gross annual salary of €100,000:

 Social Security Contributions